Tribes2-Community/tribes2wiki/src/content/docs/tactics/capper.md

 An important part of any fast cap route is something called a **bowl**.
 A bowl is any curved hill in the terrain that covers a large angle.
 Bowls are a crucial part of changing your direction and gaining speed.
 You should practice skiing on bowls to get a feel for exactly how they affect your velocity, and you should keep an eye out for any bowls that you can use as you ski around any map.

+## Shrike capping

+The easiest and most common alternative to capping with routes is **shrike capping**.
+Shrike capping can obviously only be done on maps with vehicles.
+The average shrike cap is nothing more than flying a shrike towards the flag from the back and jumping out of it.
+Shrike caps are incredibly slow and very easy to stop, but non-the-less, they are by far the most common capping method on any vehicle map in the average pub.
+Shrike caps can actually be useful _if_ you do them in medium armor.
+Medium shrike capping is actually a very viable strategy on maps where the flags are relatively close together, as that doesn't leave enemy defenders as much time to chase you down.
+However, shrike capping in [light armor](/armors/light-armor "Light armor") is a very dumb and ineffective tactic, and is inferior to literally every single other method you could be using to cap.
+The only time you should consider it is if you have no other choice, such as if you just happen to be in a shrike and in light armor, and you need to make an emergency grab at that moment.
+This could happen if you bought a shrike to chase down the enemy capper, but aren't able to kill him in time to stop the cap.

 ## Emergency grab

 An **emergency grab**, usually called an **e-grab**, is a grab that is done to prevent the enemy from capping the flag at that moment.
 If your enemy is about to cap, then getting the flag off the stand will delay them for at least a few seconds, even if you die right away.
 This is sometimes enough time for their capper to be killed, or for someone else to come in and do another e-grab, possibly more successful than yours.